 |U-978||12 May 1943||9 May 1945||2 patrols (124 days)|

 Kapitänleutnant Günther Pulst

 after his last patrol in April 1945

 Günther Pulst began his naval career in October 1937.
 In December 1939 he began service on the destroyer Wolfgang Zenker.
 When the destroyer was sunk in the Norwegian Campaign, Günther Pulst fought for a few weeks in the battle ashore.
 For this he was awarded the Narvik shield, a decoration received by only a few men of the U-boat force (e.g., Rolf Thomsen).
-In autumn 1940 he became a training officer in the Marineschule Flensburg-Mürwik before joining the U-boat force in April 1942.
+In autumn 1940 he became a training officer at the Marineschule Flensburg-Mürwik (Mürwik Naval Academy) before joining the U-boat force in April 1942.

 Patrol info for Günther Pulst

 |4.||U-978||7 Oct 1944||Egersund||8 Oct 1944||Bergen||2 days|

 |5.||U-978||9 Oct 1944||Bergen||16 Dec 1944||Bergen||Patrol 1,||69 days|

 Ships hit by Günther Pulst